eyemaginative/rezona-ona/docs/whitepaper.md

 ---

 ## 10. Credits & Related Work
-The term **“Quantum Information Harmonics”** has been used informally in the community to discuss harmonic‑style reasoning about information.
+The term **“Quantum Information Harmonics or QIH”** has been used informally in the community to discuss harmonic‑style reasoning about information.
 We draw inspiration from that general theme, and we gratefully acknowledge **Jason Padgett** for popularizing geometric/harmonic visualizations that motivated aspects of our communication and branding.
 This project’s protocol, terminology, and consensus—**Oscillation‑Normalized Agreement (ONA)**—are original and specific to this chain.

 ---